miykael/nipype-beginner-s-guide/_sources/neuroimaging.txt

        :width: 200pt
        :align: center

-There are many different diffusion measurements, such as **mean diffusivity** (MD), `fractional anisotropy <https://en.wikipedia.org/wiki/Fractional_anisotropy>`_ (FA) and `Tractography <https://en.wikipedia.org/wiki/Tractography>`_.
+There are many different `diffusion measurements <https://en.wikipedia.org/wiki/Diffusion_MRI#Measures_of_anisotropy_and_diffusivity>`_, such as **mean diffusivity** (MD), `fractional anisotropy <https://en.wikipedia.org/wiki/Fractional_anisotropy>`_ (FA) and `Tractography <https://en.wikipedia.org/wiki/Tractography>`_.
 Each measurement gives different insights into the brain's neural fiber tracts.
 An example of a reconstructed tractography can be seen in the image to the left.

 Diffusion MRI is a rather new field in MRI and still has some problems with its sensitivity to correctly detect fiber tracts and their underlying orientation.
-For example, the standard DTI method has almost no chance to reliably detect kissing (touching) or crossing fiber tracts.
+For example, the standard DTI method has almost no chance of reliably detecting kissing (touching) or crossing fiber tracts.
 To account for this disadvantage, newer methods such as **High-angular-resolution diffusion imaging** (HARDI) and Q-ball vector analysis were developed.
-For more about diffusion MRI see the `Diffusion MRI Wiki-homepage <https://en.wikipedia.org/wiki/Diffusion_MRI>`_.
+For more about diffusion MRI see the `Diffusion MRI Wikipedia page <https://en.wikipedia.org/wiki/Diffusion_MRI>`_.

 Analysis Steps